 At a "Live TIG-start", the tungsten electrode is placed against the workpiece.
-When the electrode is lifted away from workpiece, the arc is struck at a limited current level.
+When the electrode is lifted away from the workpiece, the arc is struck at a limited current level.

-For GTAW welding, the welding power source must be supplemented with:
+For TIG welding, the welding power source shall be supplemented with:

-- a TIG torch with gas valve

-- an argon gas cylinder
+- a TIG torch with gas valve - an argon gas cylinder

-- an argon gas regulator

-- tungsten electrode
+- an argon gas regulator - tungsten electrode